FEUP-LDTS-2023/project-l11gr01/docs/README.md

 > This section should describe 3 to 5 different code smells that you have identified in your current implementation.

-After the spaceship is hit by an asteroid (for example from above), if the spaceship is moved down against the same asteroid there is no hit registered.
+After the spaceship is hit by an asteroid (for example from above), if the spaceship is moved down against the same asteroid there is no hit registered (again).
+Each asteroid can only hit the spaceship once.

 ## TESTING